cokasaki/website/content/post/notebook/2020/spring/week3/post-1/index.md

 - Debug animal movement code and get it run at least once by Thursday
 - Respond to S&aacute;ndor's email by Tuesday
 - Read two of Mevin's suggested papers by Wednesday, the rest by Friday

+## Reality ##
+- Finished up the Dirichlet BC code
+- Read but have not yet taken notes on VL Chs 3 and 4
+- Ran the animal movement code many times, but still debugging
+- Still need to get back to Mevin and S&aacute;ndor with updates.